icknOrg/COINS_SwissThoughtleaders/README.md

 ```

 ## Classification
+We decided to predict the membership of the people to our Thoughtleader Tribe in a four-fold way:

+First, the thoughtleader score was calculated for the Swiss and German-speaking people separately and based on this they were labelled as a Thoughtleader or not.

+Second, the thoughtleader score was calculated for both the Swiss and German-speaking people all together and based on this they were labelled as a Thoughtleader or not.

+Based on each approach two prediction models were created:
-We decided to predict the membership of the people to our Thoughtleader Tribe in a two-fold way.
-First, a model was trained by the Swiss people and then used for predicitng the German people's Thoughtleader Tribe membership.
-Second, a model was trained by the German people and then used for predicting the Swiss people's Thoughtleader Tribe membership.
+  1. a model was trained on the Swiss people and was then used for predicting the German-speaking people's Thoughtleader Tribe membership
+  2. a model was trained by the German-speaking people and then used for predicting the Swiss people's Thoughtleader Tribe membership.

+#### For execution of these two approaches, please follow this instruction:
+  - For executing the first approach, the thoughtleader_index.py and create_classification_df need to be used and the min-max nominalization need to be done in the Wikipedia.py     and Twitter_final.py.
+  - For executing the second approach, the thoughtleader_index_all.py and create_classification_all_df need to be used and the min-max nominalization need to be commented out in     the Wikipedia.py and Twitter_final.py.

-For this, two Machine Learning Models were used:
+The two implemented Machine Learning Models are a Neural Network and a Random Forest.
-  - Neural Network
-  - Random Forest Model

-In the end, the ... was selected as ...

 ## References
 <a id="1">[1]</a>